rimutaka/lambda-debugger-runtime-emulator/README.md

 * report errors back to AWS
 * handle concurrent requests
 * copies the entire set of env vars from AWS (see [runtime-emulator/env-template.sh](runtime-emulator/env-template.sh))
-* no support for X-Trace or Extensions APIs
+* support X-Trace or Extensions APIs

-If the local lambda sends back the response before other services time out (e.g. API GW times out after 30s) the _proxy_lambda_ returns it to the caller.

-## Deployment in details
+## Deployment in detail

 ### SQS configuration

-Create `proxy_lambda_req` and `proxy_lambda_resp` SQS queues.
+- Create `proxy_lambda_req` SQS queue for requests to be sent from AWS to your local lambda under debugging.
+Required.
+- Create `proxy_lambda_resp` SQS queue if you want responses from your local lambda to be returned to the caller.
+Optional.

-You may use different names, but it is easier to use the defaults provided here.
+You may use different queue names, but they would have to be specified in the env vars as described below.

 Recommended settings: